 She swerved in between the cars and came down the exit into a residential area.
 “We’re picking someone up.”
 Said Rose.

-Who would join or two person crew of misfits and failures, I wondered.
+Who would join our two person crew of misfits and failures, I wondered.
 Another fine lady with her boyfriend by her side?
 Or a man named Gary who worked in IT and daytraded in his spare time?
 Both options were abysmal.
 People just made me feel more and more numb.
 There was no difference between us and animals.
 We just had opposable thumbs.
 I’d say we were more intelligent, but it’s difficult to look inside the head of a dog and count their neurons.
+Animals could just be intelligent in different ways.
+I preferred them over humans, too.

-She pulled into the drive way and waited.
-Then the door opened and a woman came strolling out.
-She came up to the window and Rose rolled it down.
-Before I knew it, they were interlocked and making out grievously.
+We pulled into the driveway, and the front door swung open.
+A young brunette in a tanktop came strolling to Rose’s window.
+It was rolled down.
+And before I knew it, they were interlocked and making out grievously.

 “Who’s this?”
 The lady asked.